quimortiz/dynotree/README.md

 [![C/C++ CI](https://github.com/quimortiz/dyn_kdtree/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/quimortiz/dyn_kdtree/actions/workflows/c-cpp.yml)
 [![PyPI version](https://badge.fury.io/py/dynotree.svg)](https://badge.fury.io/py/dynotree)

-Dynamic Kd-Tree in C++ and Python: Euclidean, SO(2), SO(3) and more!
+A Dynamic Kd-Tree written in C++ with Python Bindings, supporting Euclidean, SO(2), SO(3), and more!

-The underlying KD-tree implementation is based on [bucket-pr-kdtree](https://github.com/jkflying/bucket-pr-kdtree), but dynotree supports non-Euclidean spaces and custom compound spaces.
-State spaces can be defined at both compile and runtime for both efficiency and flexibility.
+Dynotree supports both Euclidean and non-Euclidean spaces, as well as compound spaces.
+These spaces can be defined either at compile time for efficiency or at runtime for flexibility.

-The C++ library is header-only, with Eigen as single dependency, and we provide Python bindings for fast development and prototyping.
+It is a header-only C++ library that depends solely on Eigen and offers Python bindings for rapid development and prototyping.

+The primary application is motion planning.
+Check the `examples/python` directory where we implement RRT, RRT star, and RRT connect in few lines code, utilizing dynotree for efficient nearest neighbor lookup.

+This code has been employed in various research projects and is continuously tested using Github Actions.
+We have benchmarked it against nearest neighbor implementations from Nigh, OMPL, and bucket-pr-kdtree.

+We welcome Bug Issues, Pull Requests, and feature suggestions.

+The base KD-tree implementation derives from [bucket-pr-kdtree](https://github.com/jkflying/bucket-pr-kdtree), but our version has been enhanced to handle non-Euclidean spaces and support both Compile and Runtime spaces based on the Eigen API.

 # Try it out!

 ## PYTHON

+### PIP Package

 ```bash
 pip3 install dynotree
 ```

-A first example:
+First example:
 [rrt_free.py](test/python/rrt_free.py)

-A second example:
+Second example:
 [rrt.py](https://github.com/quimortiz/dyn_kdtree/blob/main/test/python/rrt.py)

+### Python from source

+Refer to the section on `Creating a Python package and installing from source` below.

 ## C++

-Test and examples are in  [main.cpp](https://github.com/quimortiz/dyn_kdtree/blob/main/src/main.cpp)
+Tests and examples can be found in [main.cpp](https://github.com/quimortiz/dyn_kdtree/blob/main/src/main.cpp).

 ```bash
 git clone --recurse-submodules https://github.com/quimortiz/dyn_kdtree